10 years of rising numbers of wasted empty homes…

 While long-term empty homes have risen 51.5% across England as a whole, in the period since 2016, they have MORE THAN DOUBLED in London – rising by a massive 138% and there is very significant regional variation.

-o This suggests the impact of wealth storage, investment strategies, or other factors such as unrealistic pricing and lack of affordability in newbuild, are keeping more homes empty for longer in the capital.
+o This suggests the impact of wealth storage, investment strategies, or other factors such as unrealistic pricing and lack of affordability in newbuild.
+These are keeping more homes empty for much longer in the capital.

 o A far smaller rise in local authority and Private Registered Provider empties in the capital over this period, some of this due to estate regeneration schemes, is not sufficient to explain this.

-o The vacancy level of 1 in every 24 homes empty is now identical in London and the North East.
+o The vacancy level of 1 in every 24 homes empty is now virtually identical in London and the North East - with overall vacancy actually slightly higher in London.

 o Regions exhibit rises very variably, the North East and North West show the least increase ( – see below).

-o The South West with one in every 21 homes out of use is the most vacant region.
+o The South West is the most vacant region overall, with one in every 21 homes out of use.

 -